-The scope of this study covers the entire streamflow station in the Selangor state.
-Selangor covers an area of 8,104 km and is located on Peninsular Malaysia's west coast.
+The scope of this study covers the entire streamflow station in the state of Selangor.
+Selangor covers an area of 8104 km2 and is located on Peninsular Malaysia's western coast.
 Selangor's water supply system not only covers the state of Selangor but also supplies water to the Kuala Lumpur and Putrajaya areas (Sakke et al., 2016a).
-Langat-, Klang-, and Selangor-River basin are the main river basins in Selangor.
-There are also three other river basins in Selangor which are the Buloh-, Bernam-, and Tengi-River basin.
+The basins of the Langat, Klang and Selangor rivers are the main river basins in Selangor.
+There are also three other river basins in Selangor, which are the basins of the Buloh, Bernam and Tengi rivers.
 Table 1 shows the locations and characteristics of all streamflow gauging stations involved in this study.
-Langat and Semenyih dams, located at the upper reaches of the Langat river (Elfithri et al., 2018), serve to regulate the raw water supplied to treatment plants downstream.
-The main tributaries of Selangor rivers are Sembah, Kanching, Kerling, Rawang, and Tinggi river.
-There are two dams, namely Selangor and Tinggi dam, in the Selangor river basin.
+Langat and Semenyih dams, located at the upper reaches of the Langat River (Elfithri et al., 2018), serve to regulate the raw water supplied to treatment plants downstream.
+The main tributaries of Selangor's rivers are the Sembah, Kanching, Kerling, Rawang and Tinggi rivers.
+There are two dams, namely the Selangor and Tinggi dams, in the Selangor River basin.

-Selangor state is characterised by its geographical position, which lies near the equator climate that is warm and humid over the year (Lassen et al., 2004).
-The average annual temperature varies between 27-30 °C, and the average annual relative humidity is between 70-90% (Lee et al., 2013).
-The equatorial climatic regions are influenced by two monsoons: the southwest Indian monsoon and the northeast Asian monsoon, which result in two rainy seasons with a significant amount of storm

-- 130 resulting in a mean annual rainfall of about 2500 mm (Mamun et al., 2010).
+The state of Selangor is characterized by its geographical position, which lies near the equatorial climate that is warm and humid all year (Lassen et al., 2004).
+The average annual temperature varies between 27 and 30 °C, and the average annual relative humidity is between 70 % and 90 % (Lee et al., 2013).
+The equatorial climatic regions are influenced by two monsoons: the southwest Indian monsoon and the northeast Asian monsoon, which result in two rainy seasons with a significant number of storms, resulting in a mean annual rainfall of about 2500 mm (Mamun et al., 2010).
 Even though Selangor is located in the humid region, it occasionally encounters drought periods.
-Dry spells, low rainfall, and high soil impermeability due to population growth are the leading causes of low flow events.
-A stream's regime can display one or more low flow events depending on the climate.
+Dry spells, low rainfall and high soil impermeability due to population growth are the leading causes of low-flow events.
+A stream's regime can display one or more low-flow events depending on the climate.
 Two rainy and two dry seasons represent the equatorial climate, and the two streamflow regimes have two corresponding periods of high flow and low flow.
-Figure 1 shows the seven streamflow gauging stations involved in this study - 135 with four streamflow gauging stations located at Langat River basin at Dengkil, Kajang, Semenyih, and Lui.
-There is also streamflow gauging station at Rantau Panjang for the Selangor River basin, Tanjung Malim, and JAM SKC for the Bernam River basin, respectively (Department of Irrigation and Drainage Malaysia, 2011).
-The headwater of the Langat river basin starts from the northeast of the basin, flows to the southwest, and joins the Semenyih River.
-The Langat and Semenyih dams, Selangor and Tinggi dams are located at the upper reaches of the Langat River and Selangor River basins, respectively, (Elfithri - 140 et al., 2018) to regulate the quantities of streamflow to the treatment plants.
+Figure 1 shows the seven streamflow gauging stations involved in this study with four streamflow gauging stations located at the Langat River basin at Dengkil, Kajang, Semenyih and Lui.
+There is also streamflow gauging station at Rantau Panjang for the Selangor River basin, Tanjung Malim and Jambatan Sekolah Kebangsaan Cina for the Bernam River basin, respectively (Department of Irrigation and Drainage Malaysia, 2011).
+The headwater of the Langat River basin starts from the northeast of the basin, flows to the southwest and joins the Semenyih River.
+The Langat and Semenvih dams, the Selangor and Tinggi dams, are located at the upper reaches of the Langat River and Selangor River basins, respectively, (Elfithri et al., 2018) to regulate the quantities of streamflow to the treatment plants.